 1. Are mortgage rates higher for investment properties?

 Yes, mortgage loan rates on investment properties tend to be higher than they are for mortgages on primary residences.
-You can expect mortgage rates to be 0.5% more with an investment property loan.
+You can expect your mortgage rate to be 0.5% more with an investment property mortgage.

 2. What documents are required to refinance?